“‘Do not pervert justice; do not show partiality to the poor or favoritism to the great, but judge your neighbor fairly.’” — Leviticus 19:15

 For more on the historic and spiritual bonds between the African-American and Jewish community, download our complimentary booklet here.

 When Nathan the prophet came to rebuke King David for the sin of taking Bathsheba even though she was a married woman, he told the king a story.
 On the surface, the story had nothing to do with Bathsheba at all; rather Nathan told David a story about a poor man who had only one sheep.
 A rich man, who already had many sheep, stole that poor man’s only lamb so he could slaughter it and serve it to his guests.

 Then Nathan asked David to pass judgment on the thief.
 David, deeply moved by the plight of the poor man, expressed his outrage and said any man who would do such a thing deserved to die.
 Only then did Nathan reveal that the story was only a parable to illustrate what David had done by taking Bathsheba.
 By sentencing the thief in the story to death, David, in fact, was pronouncing his own punishment.
 In the end, David repented, and although he was not punished by death, God did discipline him, and David and his family suffered many calamities as a consequence for his actions.

-What we need to learn from this story is that God often puts us in the same situation that Nathan put David in.
-If we are asked to judge someone else, or if we are put in a position where we are likely to judge another person, then it is because we ourselves have committed a sin of a similar nature.
+What we need to learn from this story is that God often puts us in the same situation in which Nathan put David.
+If we are asked to judge someone else, or if we are put in a position where we are likely to judge another person, it often is because we ourselves have committed a sin of a similar nature.